iiilx/revoke-google-play-subscriptions/README.txt

 Go back to the 1st tab and click Done.
 Grant all permissions for this user in the downloaded json file, `client_email` and `private_key` should be used in the revoke.py script

+create a virtualenv, source it, and install requirements `pip install -r requirements.txt`